 #4 An Evening Routine is a Must!

 I figured this out on my own, but the actual implementation tripped me up.

-I quickly discovered how incredibly important that evening routine is.
-I’d even go so far as to say it’s MORE important than my morning routine, because it truly sets the tone for the next day!
+I’d even go so far as to say that an evening routine is MORE important than a morning routine, because it truly sets the tone for the next day!